Health Care & Medication

 APPLY ONLINE

-The quickest and easiest way to apply for ABD Medicaid and other public assistance benefits is online through the Georgia Gateway customer portal.
+The quickest and easiest way to apply for Medicaid and other public assistance benefits is online through the Georgia Gateway customer portal.
 All your personal information is kept 100% confidential and protected by special security technology.

 You can download and print a paper Medicaid application in your primary language, complete it, and mail it to your local DCH office.
 You can also drop it off in person.
 If you do not have a printer, call 1-877-423-4746 to request that an application form be mailed to you.